Employee suggestion system - is it worth it?

 It is best not to create a separate, expensive system.

-4. In addition, at any time of the day or night, they report problems on cards and, even better, in a phone app, like Sherlock Waste.
-Similarly, what has already been reported on a given topic is seen by everyone and the whole crew can click "I have the same thing" and propose solutions.
+- In addition, at any time of the day or night, they report problems on cards and, even better, on a phone app, such as Sherlock Waste.
+Similarly, what has already been reported on a given topic can be seen by everyone and the whole team can click "I have the same thing" and propose solutions.
 In this way, what is tied to the problem is in one virtual place but available to all.

 We get away from checking whether someone has already reported it, because an employee does it.
 In the case of the Kaizen-Result-Problem board, reporting again means that the solution did not work and the problem came back.
 After a few such returns, for example, you can refer it to a Problem Solving session.
 There we will work out solutions as a team and with tools.